rudelm/rudelm.github.io/content/post/2019-05-15-crashing-influxdb-on-raspberry-pi-3-because-insufficient-memory.md

 ```

-This happened because I&#8217;ve recently added statistics from my FritzBox with regards to my DSL line speed.
+This happened because I've recently added statistics from my FritzBox with regards to my DSL line speed.
 The statistics have a high cadence, which means that many entries are created in influxdb in a short amount of time.
 Influxdb tries to create an index in RAM for these entries and is overwhelmed by the mass of data.

 Therefore, I stopped the service with